offensive-vk/AwesomeCloud/.github/readme.md

 - Platform as a Service (PaaS): Providers offer platforms that allow customers to develop, run, and manage applications without dealing with the underlying infrastructure.

 - Software as a Service (SaaS): Providers offer software applications over the internet, typically on a subscription basis, eliminating the need for users to install and maintain the software locally.

-## Quick Links and Navigation :
+## Quick Links and Navigation

-For Any Information About Contribution and Documentation of This Repository. <br>
+For Any Information About Contribution and Documentation of This Repository.

-### Please Refer to :
+### Please Refer to

 - [Documentation 📖](https://github.com/offensive-vk/AwesomeCloud/blob/master/.github/readme.md) <br>
 - [Contribution Guidelines ✨](https://github.com/offensive-vk/AwesomeCloud/blob/master/.github/contributing.md) <br>
 - [Security Guidelines ⚠️](https://github.com/offensive-vk/AwesomeCloud/blob/master/.github/security.md) <br>